-In some cases VA may choose to retain files in active status and archive them after a certain period of time.
+In some cases, VA may choose to retain files in active status and archive them after a certain period of time.
 State active file retention periods, as well as archived records, in number of years, for the information and record types.
-For example, financial data held within your system may have a different retention period than medical records or education records held within your system,
+For example, financial data held within your system may have a different retention period than medical records or education records held within your system, please be sure to list each of these retention periods.
+The VA records officer should be consulted early in the development process to ensure that appropriate retention and destruction schedules are implemented.
+If the system is using cloud technology, will it be following the NARA approved retention length and schedule?
+This question is related to privacy control DM-2, Data Retention and Disposal.

-The information in the SORN Follows the requirement of RCS 10-1 Chapter 4 Item 4000.1 a & b.
+In accordance with the SORN, longer retention is authorized.
+The sorn follows the requirements of RCS 10-1 Chapter 4 Item 4000.1 a & b.
 4000.1 Financial transaction records related to procuring goods and services, paying bills, collecting debts, and accounting. a.
 Official record held in the office of record.
 Temporary; destroy six (6) years after final payment or cancellation, but longer retention is authorized if required for business use.
 (GRS 1.1, Item 010) (DAA-GRS-2016-0001-0002) b.
 All Other copies Temporary; destroy or delete when six (6) years old, but longer retention is authorized if required for business use.
-(GRS 1.1 item 013) (DAA-GRS-2016-0001-0002)
+(GRS 1.1 item 013) (DAA-GRS-2016-0001-0002).